Tomb of the Unknown Soldier (Arlington National Cemetery)

-The Tomb of the Unknown Soldier is a historic monument dedicated to deceased U.S. service members whose remains have not been identified.
-It is located in Arlington National Cemetery in Virginia, United States.
+The Tomb of the Unknown Soldier at Arlington National Cemetery in Arlington County, Virginia, United States is the burial site (and the white, marble sarcophagus above it) of a World War I soldier whose remains were unidentifiable.
+After a design competition was held in 1928, the winning project was completed in 1932.
+The site now also includes the gravesites of two other unknowns, one from World War II and one from the Korean War, who were buried under two slabs between it and the Memorial Amphitheater behind it.

+Other nations also have national burial sites for unknowns from the First World War (also known as the Great War), such as England, France, Canada, Portugal, and Italy.
+The Tomb of the Unknown Warrior is in England and the Tomb of the Unknown Soldier is in France.
+Nations have presented their highest awards or medals to each other's unknown soldier.

 The World War I "Unknown" is a recipient of the Medal of Honor, the Victoria Cross, and several other foreign nations' highest service awards.
-The U.S. Unknowns who were interred are also recipients of the Medal of Honor, presented by U.S. presidents who presided over their funerals.
-The monument has no officially designated name.
+The U.S. Unknowns from World War II and Korea have also received the Medal of Honor.

+The Tomb is guarded around-the-clock by a Tomb Guard from the U.S. Army's 3rd Infantry Regiment, "The Old Guard".
+An elaborate ceremony, the Changing of the Guard, takes place every half-hour from April through September and hourly from October through March.

 Tomb of 1921

-On March 4, 1921, the United States Congress approved the burial of an unidentified American serviceman from World War I in the plaza of the new Memorial Amphitheater.
-On November 11, 1921, the unknown soldier brought back from France was interred below a three-level marble tomb.
+On 4 March 1921, the United States Congress approved the burial of an unidentified American serviceman from World War I in the plaza of the new Memorial Amphitheater.
+On 11 November 1921, the unknown soldier brought back from France was interred below a three-level marble tomb.
 The bottom two levels are six granite sections each and the top at least nine blocks with a rectangular opening in the center of each level through which the unknown remains were placed through the tomb and into the ground below.
 A stone slab, rather than marble, covers the rectangular opening.